Welcome to The Rocks

 Nearby in an old military hospital dating from 1815, are the offices of the National Trust Centre and the S. H. Ervin Gallery.
 The National Trust S.H.
 Ervin Gallery is a major public art gallery that presents an exciting program of changing exhibitions throughout the year.
 The program is designed to explore the richness and diversity of Australian Art, both historical and contemporary.
 The Trust Cafe, adjacent to the S.H.
 Ervin Gallery is an institution in itself.
 Sunday’s are extremely popular when the gallery hosts its afternoon series of ‘talks with the public’ program.

-is Australia’s leading museum dedicated to exhibiting, interpreting and collecting contemporary art from across the globe.
+The Museum of Contemporary Art is Australia’s leading museum dedicated to exhibiting, interpreting and collecting contemporary art from across the globe.
 Located at Circular Quay the MCA is housed in the former Maritime Services building – a fine example of late Art Deco Architecture.
 The store sells contemporary art, culture publications and unique gifts.

 Shopping: